Advertiser disclosure

 • Do free things.
 Look for inexpensive or free ways to entertain yourself.
 Want to go to a concert?
 See if you can volunteer to gain free admission.
 Want to check out a museum?
 Look online to see if they offer free admission on certain days.

 • Shopping discounts (especially online).
-Save with the best coupon and promo code tools by getting help to find the best deals or saving automatically with purchases you were going to make anyway.
+Save with the promo tools by getting help to find the best deals or saving automatically with purchases you were going to make anyway.

 5. Save, save, save